Landcruiser87/pyonrpi/rp4.md

 ssh-keygen -t ed25519 -C "rp4_deploy_key" -f "$HOME/.ssh/rp4_deploy_key"
 ```

--t ed25519: Creates a modern, secure key.
+- t ed25519: Creates a modern, secure key.
--C "...": A comment to help you remember what this key is for.
+- C "...": A comment to help you remember what the key is for
--f "$HOME/.ssh/rp4_deploy_key": Saves the private key to rp4_deploy_key and the public key to rp4_deploy_key.pub inside your .ssh directory.
+- f "$HOME/.ssh/rp4_deploy_key": Saves the private key to rp4_deploy_key and the public key to rp4_deploy_key.pub inside your .ssh directory.

 ### Crucial
 When it asks for a passphrase, press Enter twice to leave it empty.
 Why?
 This script is for automation.
 If the key has a passphrase, the script will get stuck asking for it, which defeats the purpose.